Play It Safe in the Sun

 You need one that blocks UVA and UVB rays, with a SPF of 30 or higher.

 Look for clothes with tightly woven material.
 When you apply sunblock, you should still apply it on areas that will be covered by clothing.
 A typical T-shirt has an SPF rating lower than 15.
+There is clothing for exercise that are made to have higher SPF ratings.

 Since the majority of skin cancers occur on these areas, consider them top priority.

 Skin cancer can also occur on the lips.
 Look for a waterproof or water-resistant, lip-specific product with a high SPF.
-Plan on reapplying often as lips are moist and lip balms have a tendency to come off easily.
+Plan on reapplying often as lips are moist and lip balms have a tendency to wear off easily.

 Choose sunglasses with UV protection.
 This will also protect the delicate skin around the eyes.